uluutku/uluutku/README.md

 ### Fun Facts
 - 🌌 When not coding, I'm exploring the intersections of AI and creativity.
+- 🚀 I always follow the latest AI developments and experiment with the newest tools, including staying on top of prompt engineering techniques, to ensure I stay at the forefront of the ever-evolving AI landscape.
-- 🕹️ Passionate about small game development, turning ideas into interactive experiences.
+- 🕹️ Interested in game development with Unity, turning ideas into interactive experiences.

 ### Let's Connect!
 - 📫 Reach out to me: [via Email](mailto:utkuulu01@gmail.com)